greenglobal/eslint-config-ggc/README.md

 ```

 As you can see, we need 2 packages "eslint" and "eslint-config-ggc".
-After install them with "npm install", you can check your convention with "npm run lint" command.
+After installing them with "npm install", you can check your convention with "npm run lint" command.

 # References: